| Effective: 9/13/1984 |

 PDP 103–01: Earthquake |

-To provide emergency guidance to the university community following a major earthquake
+To provide emergency guidance for the university community following a major earthquake

 Arizona State University Emergency Operations Manual

 In the event of major damages and/or injuries, classes and work will be canceled.
-ASU Police Department will provide instructions for immediate action by means of telephone, word of mouth, portable bull horns, or public address systems.
+ASU Police Department will provide instructions for immediate action by using the university notification plan.

 In the event of a major earthquake, the following precautions should be taken: